What is Intimacy Coaching?

 About the Author:

 Ashley is a Certified Somatica Sex and Relationship Coach in Los Angeles.
-She also has certifications as a Dominatrix, and Sex Educator by The American Board of Sexologists.
+She also has certifications as a Dominatrix, and Sex Educator by The American Board of Sexology.

 She knows it’s sometimes hard to advocate for ourselves because of our emotional histories and societal messages about who and how we are supposed to be.
 Ashley helps you develop the awareness, self-worth, confidence, and communication skills to ask for what you want, and create the life and relationships that are right for you.